MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/mtp-configure-auto-investigation-response.md

 f1.keywords: CSH
 ---

-# Configure self-healing capabilities in Microsoft Threat Protection
+# Configure automated investigation and response capabilities in Microsoft Threat Protection

-Microsoft Threat Protection includes powerful [self-healing capabilities](mtp-autoir.md) that can save your security operations team much time and effort.
+Microsoft Threat Protection includes powerful [automated investigation and response capabilities](mtp-autoir.md) that can save your security operations team much time and effort.
 Self-healing capabilities mimic the steps a security analyst would take to investigate and respond to threats, only faster, and with more ability to scale.
 This article describes how to configure self-healing capabilities in Microsoft Threat Protection.

 To configure self-healing capabilities, follow these steps: